Jet Ski Horsepower Specs vs. Sea-Doo vs. WaveRunner 2023

 Surprisingly, the power-to-weight ratio is just as significant.

-In the word of PWC enthusiasts, as in any area of motorsport, there are several numbers to keep in mind when choosing the right machine for you, including top speed and acceleration, gas consumption, purchase prices, and maintenance costs.
+In the world of PWC enthusiasts, as in any area of motorsport, there are several numbers to keep in mind when choosing the right machine for you, including top speed and acceleration, gas consumption, purchase prices, and maintenance costs.

 Today, however, we will focus on performance specifications.

-For your convenience, we’ve collected the current 2023 Sea-Doo, Yamaha Waverunner, Krash, and Jet Ski horsepower in the chart below.
+For your convenience, we’ve collected the current 2025 Sea-Doo, Yamaha Waverunner, Krash, and Jet Ski horsepower in the chart below.

-2023 WaveRunner, Sea-Doo, Krash, and Jet Ski Horsepower Chart
+2025 WaveRunner, Sea-Doo, Krash, and Jet Ski Horsepower Chart

 If you’d like you can sort the rows by clicking on the header.
 Curious about a specific model?